2012 ABL playoffs

-The 2012 ABL Playoffs is the postseason of the 2012 ABL Regular Season.
+The 2012 ABL playoffs is the postseason of the 2012 ABL season.
 The four teams with the best regular season record qualify for the playoffs; the team with the higher seed is awarded the home court advantage.

 The semifinals are in a best-of-3 format; the team that first wins twice advances to the next round.
-The venues alternate between the opposing teams; the higher seed hosts Game 1 and 3 (if necessary), while the lower seed hosts Game 2.
+The venues alternate between the opposing teams; the higher seed hosts game 1 and 3 (if necessary), while the lower seed hosts game 2.